-- 1) Demonstrate a comprehensive knowledge of the theory of martingales; - 2) Be able to apply the optional stopping theorem to practical examples; - 3) Demonstrate an understanding the main concepts of discrete-time models of financial markets; - 4) Be able to apply the theory of martingales to study of financial markets; - 5) Demonstrate a comprehensive knowledge of the binomial model.
+1) Demonstrate a comprehensive knowledge of the theory of martingales;

+2) Be able to apply the optional stopping theorem to practical examples;

+3) Demonstrate an understanding the main concepts of discrete-time models of financial markets;

+4) Be able to apply the theory of martingales to study of financial markets;

+5) Demonstrate a comprehensive knowledge of the binomial model.

+Examination (80%) Assignment 1 (20%)

 Assessment Description: Component 1 is a written, closed-book examination at the end of the module.
 Component 2 is formed of a number of coursework assignments during the semester.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit